 - Click the Back button to return to the Configuration tab.

 When you prepare a map for sharing, you must resolve any errors that could prevent your map from displaying on the web.

 If any issues are discovered, they appear on the Messages tab.
-Warning messages, such as this one, analyze display and performance optimization but don't prevent sharing.
+Warning messages, like the one that appears for your map, analyze display and performance optimization but don't prevent sharing.
 Errors stop publishing and must be fixed.
 You can right-click each message to get more information, read the help for the error or warning, and access suggested fixes.